niksakkas/Use-the-Force/README.md

 ADD VIDEO HERE

 The goal of each level is to reach the door and advance to the next one:

 ADD VIDEO HERE

+If the player collides with spikes or saws he dies and respawns at the currently active portal (the pink one)

+ADD VIDEO HERE